What Platforms, Devices and Browsers are Supported?

 - Windows > AMD control panel (Windows) - set chrome.exe to use discrete graphics card.

 Using Figma on Mobile Devices

-You can also view Prototypes on a mobile browser by opening a Prototyping link on your mobile device.
-As the address bar will obstruct and prevent some actions from being performed, we can't guarantee a seamless experience.
+You will also be able to view Prototypes on a mobile browser.
+To do so, you can open a Prototyping link on your mobile device.
+Keep in mind that the browser address bar may obstruct or prevent some actions.

 - Safari on iOS 10, 11, 12